ThanhLanNguyen1911/BMPIO---BITMAP-LIB-C-C-/README.md

 # BMPIO-BITMAP-LIB-C
-Useful and handy C/C++ compatiable header library for import and export bitmap images
+Useful and handy C/C++ compatible header library for import and export bitmap images
 # How to use
 include the header into your project to use,this was written in C for the max performance and compatibility.
 # Functions